michaelo/prosit/README.md

 The gist:

-    prosit update # Update all dependencies as specifed in the manifest prosit init # Set up a new best-effort project.manifest in the current working directory prosit --help
+    prosit update # Update all dependencies as specifed in the manifest
+    # prosit init # Set up a new best-effort project.manifest in the current working directory <- not yet implemented
+    prosit --help